-Sweet Potato Casserole – A Simple Side Dish
+Sweet Potato Casserole – An Easy Side Dish

-Sweet potato casserole is quick and easy and you can even make it ahead of time, so you’re not in the kitchen all day.
+Sweet potato casserole is quick and easy.
+I also like it because you can make part of it the day before Thanksgiving or Christmas (or both) so you’re not in the kitchen all day.

-In a large bowl, I combine the yams, sugar, eggs, milk, salt, melted butter, and vanilla.
+In a large bowl, combine the yams, sugar, eggs, milk, salt, melted butter, and vanilla.
 Simple as that.
 Easy peasy.
 Mix it up with the mixer and you’re done with the first part.
 See, not so hard?!
-I love my glass bowls.
-I have a collection that nests one inside of the other.
-It makes it easy to store the bowls, and I have just about any size that I need.

 At this point you can cover the dish and put it into the refrigerator to save for later.
-You can even prepare this one day ahead, and add the rest later.
+I wouldn’t make it more than one day ahead.

 You’re almost done!
 In a small bowl, throw in the brown sugar, flour, melted butter, and pecans.
 Mix them all up with a fork and pour them over the top of the sweet potatoes.